scrapy/scrapy/docs/topics/selectors.rst

    The :class:`XPathSelectorList` class is subclass of the builtin ``list`` class, which provides a few additional methods.

-   .. method:: XPathSelectorList.select(xpath)
+   .. method:: select(xpath)

-       Call the :meth:`XPathSelector.re` method for all :class:`XPathSelector` objects in this list and return their results flattened, as new :class:`XPathSelectorList`.
+       Call the :meth:`XPathSelector.select` method for all :class:`XPathSelector` objects in this list and return their results flattened, as a new :class:`XPathSelectorList`.

-       ``xpath`` is the same argument as the one in :meth:`XPathSelector.x`
+       ``xpath`` is the same argument as the one in :meth:`XPathSelector.select`

-   .. method:: XPathSelector.re(regex)
+   .. method:: re(regex)

        Call the :meth:`XPathSelector.re` method for all :class:`XPathSelector` objects in this list and return their results flattened, as a list of